elm-land/elm-land/docs/src/guide/state-management.md

 - __`update`__ - a function that returns an updated `Model`, based on which `Msg` was sent from our `view` function
 - __`view`__ - converts the latest version of our `Model` into some HTML, that can send `Msg` values

-To tie these five things together, we have the `page` function, which uses `ElmLand.Page.sandbox`.
+To tie these five things together, we have the `page` function, which uses `Page.sandbox`.
 If you have used Elm before, this is just like Elm's [Browser.sandbox](https://package.elm-lang.org/packages/elm/browser/latest/Browser#sandbox) function.

 ## Making a counter app